elephantscale/es-training-new/machine-learning/generic/Text-Analytics-Vectorization.md

  * To solve matrices U and V, we can utilize
      - SVD : Requires inverting a very large matrix -> computationally expensive
      - Apply ALS to approximate it
- * ALS we only need to solve one vector at time -> parallelizable !!
+ * ALS we only need to solve one vector at time -> parallelizable!!
  * This is why Spark ML implements ALS
  * Basic algorithm:
      - Randomly initialize U and solve for V